menu

-The Invention of Kate’s Pineapple Waterfall
+The Invention of K’s Pineapple Waterfall

 toddler water fountain

-But back to the waterfall.
-I had no idea what a pineapple waterfall was, so, doing the best I could to decode her meaning, I went to the refrigerator and pulled out a pineapple and let her help me cut it the flesh into chunks for a snack.
-This satisfied her for a few minutes, and then we got out the playdough and I thought the matter was closed.
 Not so.
-Once the playdough was cleaned up, she went to my cupboard and peered inside, telling me she needed bowls–big bowls and small bowls.
+Once the playdough was cleaned up, she went to my cupboard and peered inside, telling me she needed bowls—big bowls and small bowls.
 Then it clicked.
-I remembered standing in front of a fountain at a wedding reception with her just the night before while she talked about big bowls and little bowls and pineapple.
-I had been keeping an eye on her so she wouldn’t get wet.
+I remembered standing with her in front of a fountain at a wedding reception the night before while she talked about big bowls and little bowls and pineapple.
+(I had been keeping an eye on her so she wouldn’t get wet.)
 I had seen only a fountain.
-She had seen the details I had missed–big bowls and little bowls and a pineapple.
+She had seen the details I had missed—big bowls and little bowls and a pineapple.

 water fountain